Gokulam Kerala FC (women): Stadium

 Gokulam Kerala Women plays most of its home matches at the EMS Stadium, which is located in the heart of Calicut.
 They used the Malappuram District Sports Complex Stadium after allegations surfaced that the corporation authorities were not happy with the state of the EMS Stadium under GKFC's maintenance.

 Supporters

 Kerala is a state known for its passionate football fans.
-Football in Northern Kerala (known as Malabar Coastal Region) has arguably one of the most passionate fanbase in the state.
 "GKFC Battalia" is one of the largest supporters' group of Gokulam Kerala FC.
 Another noted supporters' group of the club is named "GKFC Ultras".